 This membership category consists of financially incapable Filipinos whose PhilHealth contributions are sponsored by another person, the government, or a private organization.

-PhilHealth implements a No Balance Billing policy for sponsored members, in which it pays for the hospital bills of those confined in an accredited government hospital.
+PhilHealth implements a No Balance Billing Policy for sponsored members, paying for the hospital bills of those confined in an accredited government hospital.

 Sponsored members include the following: